tomosglaciology/GlacialLakeExtractions/scripts/gee/README.md

   Performs image segmentation and prepares features for object-based image analysis.

 - **TrainClassifier** (`training_class`)
-  Trains the classification model using labelled data.
+  Trains the classification model using training data.

 - **ApplyingClassifier** (`applying_class`)
   Applies the trained classifier to segmented imagery to generate the final OBIA classifications.